Parth-444/AI_Wrapper/README.md

 ```
 ## 🔥 Future Enhancements

-Add support for more LLMs (GPT-4, Claude, Mistral, etc.).
+Add support for more LLMs.

 Improve classification accuracy using ML-based techniques.